bclins/bclins.github.io/fall25/math121/notes.md

 The answer to these three questions will guide you to the [right formula](finalformulas.pdf) to use.
 We applied these questions to the following examples in class:

-1. Suppose you wanted to estimate how many times people go to the grocery store each month.
-What inference formula should you use?

-2. Suppose you wanted to find out if more men than women approve of Donald Trump's first 100 days in office.
-What inference formula should you use?

 We also reviewed how to find p-values using the app and how to use the t-distribution table (including how to find critical z-values in addition to t-values).

 One question that will definitely be on the midterm is this: *what is the exact definition of a p-value*?
 To answer this question you need to memorize: